-Pre-made chicken feed is fine if fresh food sources are not available or too expensive.
+Pre-made chicken feed, fish feed or brewery waste is fine if fresh food sources are not available or too expensive.

 For example, if you have 10 kg/lb of larvae, you can feed them 10 kg/lb of food daily.
 If the raising conditions are well, from the initial 100 grams of eggs, we can end up with around 300 kg (660 lbs) of larvae after 2 weeks of raising.

-With this amount, mixed together with rice bran or some greens, you can increase the weight to around 1 ton of food.
-This can roughly feed 10,000 chickens pretty well.
-In other words, if you have about 60-70 chicks to feed, 3 kilos (6.6 lbs) of BSF larvae mixed with veggies & grains will be enough to feed them daily.
+Likewise, if you have about 60-70 chicks to feed, about 3 kilos (6.6 lbs) of BSF larvae mixed with 1/3 veggies & 1/3 grains will be enough to feed them daily.

-From growers experience, to get about 3 kilos of larvae you can start with a humble 1 gram of egg.
-The eggs are very tiny but mighty.
-The outside of the eggs has some protective microbes to protect them for higher chances of survival.
+And from growers experience, to get about 3 kilos of larvae you can start with a humble 1 gram of egg.
+And about a tiny 10 grams of starter feed would be good for these new hatchlings.

-There's one little tip a grower shares to tell whether the larvae have eaten all their food.
-Instead of digging in heads-first into the food, you may see them crawling around heads-up a bit.
-They're either trying to evacuate because it's too hot or trying to find a food source or a better place to eat.
+When there's not enough food, instead of digging in heads-first into the food, you may see the larvae crawling around heads-up a bit.
+They're either trying to evacuate because it's too hot or trying to find a food source or a better place to eat (a better restaurant in town).
 Sometimes, when growers are busy & don't replace new food in time, they may see some larvae wiggling out of their feeding boxes.